googlefonts/gf-docs/METADATA/README.md

 ### `date_added`

-Date in `YYYY-MM-DD` format that the font was first published by Google Fonts, so can be in the future.
+Date in `YYYY-MM-DD` format that the font was first published by Google Fonts.
-It used to order the "Date added" sort in the [directory](http://www.google.com/fonts/).
+It is used to order the front page of the [GF catalog](https://fonts.google.com), both obviously the "date added" sort mode, and also the default "trending mode."

+If you set the date added into the future, then the family will stay at the top of the 'trending' sort until that date passes and it trails off like normal.

+Once pushed to production, updating it is generally not allowed, although exceptions can be made in limited cases.

 Example:

 * `date_added: "2012-09-30"`